dipanjan44/KafkaProject/README.md

 7. Run the ProducerApp.java once the above app has started

       `ProducerApp.java (Provide the number of messages of your choice.
-If you dont provide one, hit enter and it will default to 1000)`
+If you dont want to provide, just hit enter and it will default to 1000)`

 8. Navigate to `http://localhost:9021/clusters/` to see the topics and metrics